Are you vulnerable to union organizing?

 Performance goals can include current responsibilities and new assignments, projects, and priorities, but they must always remain specific to the job.
 Ultimately, these goals are intended to incentivize employees to perform their best work.

 A development goal focuses on an employee's learning and skills development, often for career development and advancement.
 They revolve around progressing professionally in the job or career by improving capabilities and competencies.
-Professional development goals are usually, but not necessarily, longer-term goals than performance goals.
+Professional goals are usually, but not necessarily, longer-term goals than performance goals.

-Following are ten examples of goals for work that focus on professional development as an employee or as a manager or supervisor.
+Following are ten examples of professional goals for work that focus on professional development as an employee or as a manager or supervisor.

 Identify a personal area needing improvement, i.e., active listening, asking for and giving feedback, building relationships, managing meetings, etc. Complete a pre-assessment.
 In collaboration with your manager, develop a plan to achieve improvement.
 The plan can include activities like online training, attending workshops, reading management articles, etc. Use periodic assessments to measure progress.